 The Real Cost of Employee Wellbeing

 According to one source, work-related stress and mental illness account for over half of work absences and costs British businesses an estimated £26 billion per year.
-With this in mind, your wellbeing spend will always be far less than the cost of absenteeism.
+With this in mind, your employee wellbeing spend will always be far less than the cost of absenteeism.

 What’s more, if employees are stressed at work and feel their wellbeing has been affected, they’re unlikely to stay with that employer.
 And the cost of having to replace an employee?
 According to Acas, the average cost to replace just one employee exceeds £30,000.
 Put in this context, your wellbeing spend can be seen as a tool in employee retention.